Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_10.md

 ```

 to spin until the future is complete
-or the request is processed we store the requested responce in a variable and then
+or the request is processed we store the requested response in a variable and then
 print it .